• Skip to primary navigation

 Are Electronic Toys Bad for Babies?

 Okay, so why is this important?
 Is it really important how much a parent talks to their child during play with toys?
 Not surprisingly, the clear answer is “yes.”
-The language interaction between children and parent (especially infants on the cusp of learning language) is crucial not only to language development but social skills and interpersonal interaction.
+The language interaction between children and parents (especially infants on the cusp of learning language) is crucial not only to language development but social skills and interpersonal interaction.

 baby tula